samgro/samgro.github.com/_posts/2012-01-13-required-reading-for-startup-founders-and-wantrepreneurs.md

 ---
 layout: post
 title: Required Reading for Startup Founders and Wantrepreneurs
-published: false
 ---

-A year ago last week, I quit Microsoft to found a startup called Outdrsy.
+A year ago today, I quit Microsoft to found a startup called Outdrsy.
 About 6 months ago, after failing to recruit a cofounder or develop a market for my product, I decided to join <a href='http://gopollgo.com/' target='_blank'>GoPollGo</a> as employee #1 after Ben (the founder) had raised <a href='http://techcrunch.com/2011/07/27/polling-startup-gopollgo-redesigns-with-realtime-analytics/' target='_blank'>some seed funding</a>.
 Since becoming a startup founder/employee, I regularly get asked by friends for advice about startup ideas.
 Although I happily offer my strong, mostly unqualified opinions on any subject, I still consider myself a wantrepreneur.
 So before listening to me, I recommend reading a few selections that I wish I had read before starting a company.
 Then, bookmark this list and forward it to your friends when they start asking you for advice.

 ## Books
 <ul class='long'>